-During this session, students use the information they collected and organized during Sessions Two and Three to show their understanding of public issues.
-This activity lays the foundation for students to demonstrate Social Studies Standard 4.2.3.
+During this session, students use the information they collected and organized during Sessions Two and Three to show their understanding of how the environment and cultural groups interact.
+This activity lays the foundation for students to demonstrate Social Studies Standards 3.2.2 and 4.2.2.

-This session also addresses the Washington State communication GLEs for fifth grade in the areas of listening strategies (1.1.1) and contributing responsibly in a group setting (2.2.2/CCSS SL1a, SL1b\).
+This session also addresses the Washington State communication GLEs for third grade in the areas of listening strategies (1.1.1) and contributing responsibly in a group setting (2.2.2/CCSS SL1a, SL1b).